rosafilgueira/Optimization_CollectiveIO_MPI/README.md

 # Optimization_Collective_IO_MPI

-This repostiroy is dedicated to store the optimization works for improving collective IO operations (Two-Phase collective I/O from ROMIO) in MPI Applications.
+This repostiroy is dedicated to store the optimization works that I developed for improving collective IO operations (Two-Phase collective I/O from ROMIO) in MPI Applications.

 These opitmizations (techniques) employ the Linear Assignment Problem (LAP) for finding an optimal I/O data communication schedule,